Understanding Induction Training: Definition And Benefits

 History:

-The concept of induction training has been in existence for many decades, but its formalization and widespread adoption within organizations gained momentum in the mid-20th century.
+Although induction training has existed for many decades, its formalization and widespread adoption within organizations gained momentum in the mid-20th century.

-With the growth of larger corporations and the need for structured processes to assimilate new employees efficiently, induction training became an integral part of the employee onboarding process.
+With the growth of large corporations and the need for structured processes to assimilate new employees efficiently, induction training became an integral part of employee onboarding.

 Features: